Operators In Python

 c = 30

-• Membership operators are useful to check whether the given object is available in the collection (sequence) or not.
-(It may be string, list, set, tuple, range, and dict)
+• Membership operators help to check whether an object is present in a collection (sequence).
+(It may be string, list, set, tuple, range, or dict)

 • There are two membership operators,